seanGSISG/Create-OutlookSignature_Public/README.md

   - Ensured `DisableRoamingSignatures` and `DisableRoamingSignaturesTemporaryToggle` are set to allow for roaming signatures.

 **Version 0.1.0**
-  - Initial script to generate signatures dynamically based on Active Directory details.
+  - Initial script to generate signatures dynamically